12 Best Things to do in the Cotswolds

-Last Updated on
+Last Updated on March 27, 2023

 Written by Laura Harris from One More Step Travel

 The Cotswolds: green, rolling hills, pretty villages, country pubs and lots of sheep.
 I’ve lived in the area for 23 years, first in a village near Stroud and now in the city of Gloucester.

 So get away from that organised tour which just buses you around the hotspots with dozens of other tourists.
 Hire a car or take public transport to explore any of the following places.

-Things to do in the Cotswolds
+12 Best Things to Do in the Cotswolds

-1. Stroud Farmers’ Market
+1. Visit the Stroud Farmers’ Market

 While away a morning as you peruse freshly baked bread, colourful fruits & veggies and plenty of arts & crafts.

-2. Cheltenham Festivals
+2. Attend the Cheltenham Festivals

 If you’re lucky enough to be in the area for one of these events don’t miss out on the opportunity.